 Tamarindo is a popular beach town and holiday-makers destination on the Pacific Coast of Costa Rica.

-It’s kilometers of golden sand beaches, incredible surf and abundance of bars and restaurants encourage people to flock there every year.
+It’s kilometres of golden sand beaches, incredible surf and abundance of bars and restaurants encourage people to flock there every year.
 The nearby Liberia International Airport also makes it a super convenient place to get to – especially for American tourists.

 Visiting Tamarindo is easy as it’s adapted to be the perfect tourist destination.
 Once a quaint little fishing village, Tamarindo now has everything someone on vacation could want – beaches, adventure, restaurants, bars and shops.